StJuan1210/fracturedetect/README.md

-# Fracture and Lung Cancer detection Plugin for orthanc
+# Fracture and Lung Cancer detection Plugin for Orthanc

 ## Steps to add plugin